adammurdoch/build-builder/README.md

 #### Generating builds

 - Android application
+    - Should use plugin version 3.0
     - Only a single Java project per layer.
     - Only a single instrumented test per project, doesn't do anything.
     - No multi-dex, multi-apk splits, instant app, etc
 - C++ application
     - There are no external dependencies
     - There are no tests
-    - There are no private headers
     - Very simple header dependency graph
 - Swift application
     - There are no external dependencies